Women, Theology, and Ministry

-For more information on the program, email Dr. Karen Scheib, Associate Professor of Pastoral Care and Counseling and Director of Women, Theology, and Ministry.
-For information on vocational formation, email Dr. Ellen Shepard.
-For all other inquiries, email Brenda Bennefield 10T, Program Associate, or call 404.727.4180.
+For more information on the program, email Dr. Ellen Shepard, Assistant Professor in the Practice of Practical Theology and Director of the Women, Theology, and Ministry Program.
+For all other inquiries, please call 404.727.4180.

 Certificate in Women, Theology, and Ministry

 Candler students enrolled in the Master of Divinity (MDiv) or Master of Theological Studies (MTS) degree programs may earn a certificate in Women, Theology, and Ministry.
 The certificate program provides students with the opportunity for focused academic study of women and religion from feminist and womanist perspectives, as well as vocational discernment for women students pursuing diverse forms of ministry.
 For a list of courses, visit the link for your degree program above.

 Through courses, lectures, internships and extracurricular activities the Women, Theology, and Ministry program educates students about issues such as violence against women, women’s health, and economic development and other issues impacting women’s lives.

 Students are encouraged to engage in community and student groups promoting advocacy, service and leadership on local and global issues that affect women’s well-being.